Dwein9/react-beer/README.md

-This is a small React project to list and sort through some of the beers I drank in 2016.
+A small app to display some of the beer I drank in 2016.